 Peaceworker accepts applications on an annual basis for 6-8 fellowships which begin in late-July of each year.
-Separate admissions applications are required for each graduate degree program.
+Separate admissions applications are required for each graduate degree program (please refer to the website of the graduate degree program of your choice for deadlines and admission requirements).
 Acceptance into the Peaceworker Program is contingent upon admission to your selected graduate program at either UMBC or one of our Consortium partners.
 The availability of fellowships involving degrees at consortium schools changes from year to year.
 Please call us to confirm that your consortium program choice is available for the current year before applying.
 Specific questions about degree program requirements should be directed to the appropriate department.

 The award of a Peaceworker fellowship is contingent upon acceptance into your graduate program.
 For this reason we strongly encourage you to apply to your graduate program at the same time as you’re applying for Peaceworker, even if that program has a later Spring application deadline.